brianw0924/Software-Systems-Design-and-Implementation/hw2/write-up.md

 ./test_masq <NUM_MASQ>
 ```

-For Hook/Unhook, simply run the test_hook program.
+For hook system call, simply run the test_hook program.
+The rootkit will automatically unhook after the LKM be removed.
 ```bash
 ./test_hook
 ```